 DePaul University College of LAS > Academics > Writing, Rhetoric and Discourse > Combined Bachelor's/Master's

-The Writing, Rhetoric, & Discourse (BA) offers three options:
+The Writing, Rhetoric, & Discourse (BA) offers two options:

 Any DePaul student regardless of major may apply for the Combined DePaul Bachelor’s/MA WRD program.
 If admitted, undergraduate students will be allowed to take up to three courses in the MA WRD during their senior year as open electives in their undergraduate degree program.
-Final approval of the MA WRD courses as open electives will continue to reside with the college hosting the specific Bachelor’s degree program.
-In addition to the credit earned toward their Bachelor’s degree, participants will be allowed to double-count the course credit toward the requirements of the MA WRD degree program.
+Final approval of the MA WRD courses as open electives will continue to reside with the college hosting the specific bachelor’s degree program.
+WRD majors who choose the BA/MA option may count their three graduate courses as major or open electives.
+In addition to the credit earned toward their bachelor’s degree, participants will be allowed to double-count the course credit toward the requirements of the MA WRD degree program.
 Current DePaul undergraduate students with junior status (at least 88.0 credits) and a cumulative DePaul grade point average (GPA) of 3.2 are eligible to apply to the Combined DePaul Bachelor’s/MA WRD.